London, June 1999

 He’s got thick dark hair that shines in the mellow shop lights.
 I bet it’s soft.
 I bet it would feel amazing to run my hands through it first thing in the morning or last thing at night, or to feel it brush against my cheek before we kiss.

 Andrew would notice if I snapped the rubber band around my wrist; to distract myself I imagine the cello part of Pachelbel’s Canon in D, the same eight notes over and over on the sheet music of your average quartet arrangement.
-It gives me something else to think about than the handsome boy moving around me as he takes my measurements.
+It gives me something else to think about other than the handsome boy moving around me as he takes my measurements.

 Andrew holds out my arms and asks, “Is this your first time in London?”